Madlani/BirdMigrationGame/README.md

 Project Description:
 -repo url: https://github.com/cisc275/project-assignment-10-5.git
 Educational side scroller game about migratory and non-migratory birds.
-Intended auidence for 3rd grade students.
+Intended audience for 3rd grade students.
 Contains mini games that depict migration and the gathering of food and materials to build a nest.